victowang/BREADME.md/guides/basic_sourdough.md

 #### Notes :
 * On __d-1__ the given time __7 p.m.__ is not important , you can start anywhere between 6 p.m and 9 p.m. with similar results.
 You just need to have enough time to give the dough a few S&F to impart some strenght to the dough.
 * On __d-0__ if you don't feel like waking up early to shape the dough you can do it a little bit later, I have shaped the dough at 9 a.m ~ 9:30 a.m. whithout problems.
 If you are and early bird you can also do it earlier, you might even get better results because the bulk fermentation is probably too long.
-* I usually do all the proofing at room temperature in the kitchen (between 15°C and 20°C), and works well in winter because the bulk proof is long enough to have well fermented dough even at slightly lower temperatures.
-It might need some tweaking for summer or warmer climates, reducing the amount of starter could help if the dough is overfermented (fermentation will evnetually bread down the gluten and the dough will lose strenght).

 ## Detailed steps :

 ### Mixing :